 The ProSe application layer may provide a group size and a member ID (optionally based on discovery messages exchanged in step 2) as specified in clause 5.3.3 for Application Layer managed group.

-4. Transmitting UE self-assigns a source Layer-2 ID and determines a destination Layer-2 ID and Receiving UE(s) determine destination Layer-2 ID as specified in clauses 5.8.2.1 and 5.8.2.3.
+4. The ProSe layer of transmitting UE self-assigns a source Layer-2 ID and determines the following for the groupcast mode communication transmission:

+- a destination Layer-2 ID as specified in clauses 5.8.2.1 and 5.8.2.3.

-Transmitting UE determines the PC5 QoS parameters for this groupcast mode communication as specified in clause 5.6.1.
+- the PC5 QoS parameters for this groupcast mode communication as specified in clause 5.6.1.

+- the Tx Profile based on the configuration as specified in clause 5.1.3.1.

+The source Layer-2 ID, destination Layer-2 ID, the Tx Profile and the PC5 QoS parameters are passed down to the AS layer of transmitting UE for the groupcast mode communication transmission.

+The ProSe layer of receiving UE(s) determines the following for the groupcast mode communication reception:

+- destination Layer-2 ID as specified in clauses 5.8.2.1 and 5.8.2.3;

+- the PC5 QoS parameters for this groupcast mode communication as specified in clause 5.6.1; and

+- the Tx Profile based on the configuration as specified in clause 5.1.3.1.

+The destination Layer-2 ID, the Tx Profile and the PC5 QoS parameters are passed down to the AS layer of receiving UE(s) for the reception.

 If the group size and the member ID for Application Layer managed group are provided by the ProSe application layer, the ProSe layer passes them to the AS layer as described in clause 5.3.3.

+The AS layer of transmitting UE and the AS layer of receiving UE(s) determine the PC5 DRX parameter values as specified in clause 5.X.

 5. Transmitting UE sends the ProSe data using the source Layer-2 ID and the destination Layer-2 ID.